eltonlaw/gooserocket/README.md

-# spherical cow
+# gooserocket

-spherical-cow is a computational bioinformatics research platform for running experiments on AWS.
+gooserocket is a computational bioinformatics research platform for running experiments on AWS.

 ## Design goals

 These are not set in stone:

 1. Keeping costs low: AWS spot instances will be used, so things will be built such that they are interruption tolerant.
 Things will be cleaned up as soon as they're finished.
-Data will mostly be stored in S3.
+Data and state will mostly be stored in S3.
     1. TODO: see if S3 IA can fit with spot instances
     2. TODO: Good way to infer optimal instance size?
 Could use historical data, would need to save that metadata
 2. Generic primitives: A rust function, which does something to some input and outputs something, run on some image, will serve as the main compute abstraction.